jadonzhou/AIPredictingASCVD-ColorectalCancer/README.md

 # AIPredictingASCVD-ColorectalCancer
-Develop and validate AI models to predict ASCVD among those with colorectal cancer, using routine EHR data
+Develop and validate AI models to predict ASCVD among those with right-side colorectal cancer, using routine EHR data

 # Primary outcomes of interest: